 Discovery is committed to supporting its members and the national rollout programme.
 We will share information with all South Africans through the COVID-19 information hub and other communication channels.

 Millions of people across the world have already safely received COVID-19 vaccines.
-In light of what we know about the benefits of vaccines, we are excited about the imminent rollout of vaccines to the rest of the population in South Africa and hopeful at this stage of the fight against the pandemic.
+In light of what we know about the benefits of vaccines, we are excited about the rollout of vaccines to the eligible population in South Africa and hopeful at this stage of the fight against the pandemic.

 Here's how the rollout will work in South Africa:

 - Vaccines will be administered in phases, based on a national prioritisation framework.
 This phased approach ensures those who are most vulnerable and at-risk are vaccinated first.